manishbista28/articles/survey_proposal.md

 Here, user's private data is represented in the form a verifiable credential.
 Having the data in this form provides multiple benefits.
 First, the aggregation servers can verify the credential to ensure that the values contained in it satisfy the necessary criterion and aren't malicious.
 This is useful for spam protection, avoid duplicate submissions, maintain blacklisting through credential revocation list, targeting specific demograpic and more.

-Alongside this, verifiable credential can be presented individually (i.e. without aggregation) either by revealing its attribute values or by providing a zero knowledge proof of apredicate on the attribute.
+Alongside this, verifiable credential can be presented individually (i.e. without aggregation) either by revealing its attribute values or by providing a zero knowledge proof of a predicate on the attribute.
 These are well known ways in which verifiable credentials are used.
 Credentials can be issued such that even the issuer does not know the exact values contained in it, thus providing privacy from issuers.
 However, to ensure that the supplied values agree to some constraints (e.g. falls in some range), the users provide zero knowledge proof to issuer proving that the request is valid.

 With combined benefits of verifiable credential and private aggregation, user's private data is never revealed to any of the parties (unless deliberate) yet verifiable aggregate statistic can be computed.

 We remark here that use of verifiable credential to hold private values makes it difficult to work on large volumes of data per user since each of these data values seemingly needs to first go through issuance process and other related heavy computations.
-However, in this context, we can use credential as the initial condition to establish trust, while successive points can chain of trust starting from the initial credential.
+However, in this context, we can use credential as the initial condition to establish trust, while successive points can form a chain of trust starting from the initial credential.
 This eliminates the requirement for a separately issued credential for each data points.
-For this design, we take references from the technology behind expensive key-agreement protocols (e.g. X3DH) followed by cheap message exchange protocols (e.g. Double Ratchet alogrithm).
+For this design, we take references from the technology behind expensive key-agreement protocols (e.g. X3DH, asymmetric encryption) followed by cheap message exchange protocols (e.g. Double Ratchet alogrithm, symmetric encryption).

 ## 1. Introduction